 Ori: I always try to stay away from any comfort pit.
 When I feel too safe comfortable doing the ECN I will do comics or write or look for other places to explore.
 Currently I’m running for Mayor of Beacon NY, and my platform consist of free ice cream for elders, 17% tax deductions for men who express vulnerability, a full merge of the ECN and the City Clerk office, I vow to only say positive things about my opponents and my campaign will cost zero dollars.
 I also send numerous official letters to many officials.
 For example I ask Jeff Sessions to lower the voting age to six and base this law on the Bible, and I tell the Queen of England that she’s not welcome as an official guest of the City of Beacon because she’s not an elected official and so on (a new book is coming soon!)
 Being an actual Mayor if I’m elected frightens me a lot, but I think there is a great potential to explore a merge politics, art and satire, so why not try?

 MS: How has your worked changed in the last few years as we have seen more evidence of overt racism, of state sponsored violence against people of color, and as we have watched the worst aspects of our collective culture come to power?
-(Trump etc are the ugly yet logical sum of one way of seeing/being taken to its conclusion.
-It feels to be a killer clown car, killer for people and planet, so we need life-sustaining clowns like you all the more.)
+(Trump is the ugly yet logical sum of one way of American seeing/being taken to its conclusion.
+It all feels to be a killer clown car, killer for people and planet, so we need life-sustaining clowns like you all the more.)
 What new chances have arisen in the past two years for helping people wake up more as they wake up to poisonous seeds of our culture bearing fruit?

 Ori: My work changed a lot since the election, I started to work more on social media, my humor became a little dark at times and I became a professional instigator and often shine light more on places where liberals have blind spots rather than make jokes about Trump—I figure that Colbert, Samantha Bee and Trevor Noah already doing that so well, so I don’t want to take their business.
 I did a lot of performance on Facebook and then documented the conversations in printed books (in Gender Neutral Birth of Evil, I tried to document the fear and loathing experience on social media right after the elections, in Resistance Diary Self Help Guide, I presented a hopeful yet silly picture of the #Resist movement, and Not All Men Defense Testimonial is a silent prayer for healing of our public discourse.
 I see the 2016 elections as an opportunity to reflect, change and make our world a better place, and as long no one presses the red button we can still repair the damages.
 I know this may annoy some people, but I believe the #MeToo wouldn’t be as powerful without Trump, so in some absurd way he helps the progressive movement.
 I think the public conversation is in a very bad shape, often we don’t really listen to one another and I try to do my share to improve it with public art that infuses dialogue with some provocative tools too, for example the Hidden Fortune Wheel which invites people to practice empathy is a work that I probably wouldn’t do if Hillary was president because I might assume that it’s not as necessary.

 MS: So spacecraft enacts the magical web (apparent in that it seems to attract the oddest coincidences), the kind of web that a most marvelous child whom I don’t see enough intoned when she was too young to know such things, (and had never heard me speak of them).
 Her words say it best: “We are all connected.
 In a web.
 Like the force.”
 (Yes, her papa likes Star Wars.)
-This is one way, what feels the way of our nature, the way of life.
+This is one way, what feels the way of our actual nature, the way of life.
 But Hyde’s web imagery reminded me that webs can be thought of as traps.
 Being stuck in a death-dealing web, rather than being an interconnected weave of life-sustaining shared lives.

 And in the spirit of Labor Day [when this interview was taking place], it’s not only the slide into fascism, not only the obvious state-sponsored violence we have been seeing, but also the slow yet relentless erosion of quality of life for workers in which we are all complicit yet also feel trapped in the web of—mental flash of iPhone making slavery in modern China, mental flash of Bezos making slave conditions in warehouses around the world.
 Hyde speaks of this moment when we find that “the way we live closes in around us, feeling like a web woven by strangers, a deadening pattern and not an enlivening one, then, if we are lucky, the [trickster] will [appear].
 Your bureaucratic paperwork, reflects the realm of institutions, of power, of permission.
 You open up what we are permitted to do or not do, making us braver whilst making us laugh, which itself stokes the fire of bravery, thanks permits to open-carry our instruments, permits that it is ok to feel joy.
 Hyde said it well that that “when human culture turns against human beings themselves the trickster appears as a kind of savior” (not to give you a Messiah complex, Ori, but to invite us to save ourselves…) Could you share about this idea of permission and other openings/reversals/corrections/ that your paperwork provides?